 According to some Windows users, this error is occurring after a recent Windows Update.
 And, Windows allows the user to uninstall the last Windows update.
 So, if Audio services not responding, the problem is occurring after the Windows update.
 Then, I suggest you uninstall the Windows update.
 Though, it could also possible that the driver got outdated because of the new Windows update.
 So, first, try the above solution.

 1. Open Control Panel > Click on Uninstall a program.

 2. From the left pane click on “View installed updates”.

-3. Here, you will able to see all the installed update.
+3. Here, you will able to see all the installed updates.
 Check the date of the last update.
 And, if you think the problem started after that last update.
 Then, you can uninstall that update by right-clicking on it.

-Modify Registry Value Data.
+Modify Registry Settings

-Run these Audio troubleshooters.
+Run these Audio troubleshooters

 I can understand, the Audio troubleshooter is showing this error.
 But still, there are some other Audio Troubleshooter.
 Which exists in Control Panel.